 Have you asked Makala to test?
 She is the original poster and should be more involved.

-#14 Updated by Adam Goins 14 days ago
+#14 Updated by Adam Goins over 1 year ago

 Makayla I'm pinging you on this one (Added you as a watcher).
 The column resizing is persistent through my test runs.